ACT: Agentic Classification Tree: Problem Setup and Related Work

 \section{Problem Setup and Related Work}

 We consider a binary classification problem over an \emph{unstructured} input space $\mathcal{X}$ (e.g., text or images), with labels $y \in \{0,1\}$.
 Given a dataset $\mathcal{D} = \{(x_i, y_i)\}_{i=1}^N$ sampled i.i.d. from an unknown distribution, the goal is to learn a classifier $f: \mathcal{X} \rightarrow \{0,1\}$ that is both accurate and interpretable.
 There is an abundant literature in XAI that focuses on defining desiderata for interpretable models~\cite{doshi2017towards,lipton2018mythos}.
-Building on the regulatory requirements discussed in Section~\ref{sec:introduction}, we therefore aim to build a decision model satisfying the following properties: \begin{itemize} \item \textbf{Accuracy:} competitive predictive performance on unstructured inputs; \item \textbf{Transparency:} decisions should be produced via interpretable, step-by-step reasoning; \item \textbf{Contestability:} the ability to contest an algorithmic-based decision by disputing the conditions it relies on~\cite{wachter2017counterfactual,venkatasubramanian2020philosophical,lyons2021conceptualising}. \end{itemize}
+Building on the regulatory requirements discussed in Section~\ref{sec:introduction}, we therefore aim to build a decision model satisfying the following properties: \begin{itemize} \item \textbf{Accuracy:} competitive predictive performance on unstructured inputs; \item \textbf{Transparency:} decisions should be produced via interpretable, step-by-step reasoning; \item \textbf{Contestability:} the ability to contest an algorithm-based decision by disputing the conditions it relies on~\cite{wachter2017counterfactual,venkatasubramanian2020philosophical,lyons2021conceptualising}. \end{itemize}

-Translating these desiderata into technical requirements is made especially difficult given the opaqueness and complexity of modern architectures such as LLMs and VLMs.
-There is a clear lack of literature support for what explanations satisfying these properties should look like in these contexts.
-As a result, in this work, we propose to define interpretability through the notion of \textbf{explicit decision paths}—structured sequences of semantically meaningful reasoning steps that can be inspected, understood, and verified by human users.
+Translating these desiderata into technical requirements is challenging given the opacity of modern architectures such as LLMs and VLMs, with limited literature guidance on suitable explanations in these contexts.
+As a result, in this work, we propose to define interpretability through the notion of \textbf{explicit decision paths}—structured sequences of semantically meaningful reasoning steps that can be inspected, understood and verified by human users.
 Below, we ground this proposition in the existing XAI and LLM literatures.